 How does cryptocurrency work?

-How and where to buy cryptocurrency online – step-by-step guide
+How to buy cryptocurrency online – a step-by-step guide

 Step 1.
 Find a broker

 Trading crypto means making lots of trades to try to profit from price swings.
 To do this you want to find a broker that charges low trading fees, so you don’t see your money eaten away by fees.
 More brokers now offer completely free trading and it can make a big difference to your bottom line.